AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 Located in `/docs/index.html` is a simple scaffolding where examples can be viewed.
 Editing the `auro*` array will show the component and output a simple code example.

-If there are more than one component in your project, be sure to update the `config` object in the `./webpack.config.js` file.
+If there is more than one component in your project, be sure to update the `config` object in the `./webpack.config.js` file.

 ## Editing your web component

 Located in the `./src` directory will be your new `.js` component file and a `style.scss` file.
-These two files are setup to work together from the start.
+These two files are set up to work together from the start.

-The web component scaffolding is made up a few parts that I will mention here.
+The web component scaffolding is made up of a few parts that I will mention here.

 1. Import dependencies
 1. Class definition